 What is Adopt-A-Park?

-The Adopt-A-Park Program is a collaborative effort between Ann Arbor residents and city government to improve and maintain our parks.
+Adopt-A-Park, a program within GIVE 365, is a collaborative effort between Ann Arbor residents and city government to improve and maintain our parks.
 Neighbors and community groups volunteer their time to improve their chosen park.
-Adopters can work on a variety of projects including planting and maintaining flower beds; maintaining the trails and paths; painting and caring for park structures; cleaning up litter; planting, mulching, and watering trees; and generally making sure the park is in order.
+Adopters can work on a variety of projects including planting and maintaining flower beds; cleaning up litter; maintaining the trails and paths; painting and caring for park structures; planting, mulching, and watering trees; and generally making sure the park is in order.
 You will work with the Adopt-A-Park Coordinator to create a plan customized for you and your park.
 We provide moral support, technical expertise, and coordination with City of Ann Arbor services; we can also provide publicity, planting materials, and tools.

 What is the time commitment?

 The time commitment is completely up to you.
 Some park adopters hold one annual event in the spring, while others have various events throughout the year.
 Generally, an Adopt-A-Park event lasts two to three hours depending on the project.
-For example, planting ten trees may take 12 volunteers three hours, while litter clean up may take a handful of neighbors an hour.
+Park adopters can also work individually, at their own leisure.

 How much does it cost?